mytahir/mytahir/README.md

 **mytahir/mytahir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on [FUDry](https://github.com/mytahir/FUDry)
-- 🌱 I’m currently learning Azure Cloud & Xamarin Forms
+- 🌱 I’m currently learning Azure & Xamarin Forms
 - 👯 I’m looking to collaborate on [FUDry](https://github.com/mytahir/FUDry)
 - 💬 Ask me about anything [here](https://github.com/mytahir/mytahir/issues/new).
 - 📫 How to reach me: [Twitter](https://twitter.com/mytahir/) or [LinkedIn](https://www.linkedin.com/mwlite/in/mustapha-yusuf-233b5975).